teslanet-nl/mule-plc-connector/README.md

 - S7 (Step7)
 - Simulated

-## Dependencies
+### Dependencies
 The Mule-PLC-connector uses Apache PLC4X version 0.9.0

-## Mule supported versions
+### Mule supported versions
 * Mule 4.1+

 ## Installation

-To use the connector in a Mule 4 application, add following dependency to your application pom.xml:
+The connector is installed by adding its Maven dependency your Mule 4 application.
+Add following dependency to the pom:

 ```
 <dependency>